Andrew McCutchen Player Props: Pirates vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the seventh-best in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks seventh in MLB.

-- The Angels' 4.52 team ERA ranks 22nd across all MLB pitching staffs.
+- The Angels' 4.50 team ERA ranks 21st among all MLB pitching staffs.

-- Angels pitchers combine to give up 120 total home runs at a rate of 1.2 per game (to rank 22nd in the league).
+- Angels pitchers combine to surrender 121 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).

 © 2023 Data Skrive.
 All rights reserved.